 What is World AIDS Day?

-In observance of World AIDS Day on Dec.
-1, the South Carolina Department of Health and Environmental Control (DHEC) will offer free testing at local health departments on Thursday, Dec.
-1st.
+In observance of World AIDS Day the South Carolina Department of Health and Environmental Control (DHEC) will offer free testing at local health departments on Tuesday, Dec.
+5th.
 South Carolinians can be tested for HIV, sexually transmitted diseases (STDs), and Hepatitis C at no cost.

 Can't make it to a testing event?
 No problem.
 Order a free test kit!

-Just like with many other chronic health conditions, seeing a health care provider for the first time about HIV might make you a bit nervous.
+Just as with many other chronic health conditions, seeing a health care provider for the first time about HIV might make you a bit nervous.
 We encourage persons diagnosed with HIV to seek care, stay in care, and achieve viral suppression by taking antiretroviral therapy (ART).
-People with HIV who take HIV medicine (called antiretroviral therapy) as prescribed and get and keep an undetectable viral load can live long and healthy lives and will not transmit HIV to their HIV-negative partners through sex.
-DHEC has several partner agencies that provide an array of services such as testing, referrals/linkage to medical care, and other options regardless of insurance or immigration status.
-For more on who to call please click here:
+People with HIV who take HIV medicine (called antiretroviral therapy) as prescribed and achieve and keep an undetectable viral load can live long and healthy lives and will not transmit HIV to their HIV-negative partners through sex.
+This good news is called Undetectable = Untransmittable (U=U).
+DHEC has partner agencies that provide an array of services such as testing, referrals/linkage to medical care, and other options regardless of insurance or immigration status.
+For more on whom to call please click here:

 For more information about HIV Care & Treatment here: Let's Talk About HIV Treatment! - Greater Than AIDS

 For more information about World AIDS Day events and local HIV testing sites, call DHEC's S.C.
 STD/HIV Hotline at 1-800-322-AIDS.